openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 |

-If none of the above is true, three steps are required:
+If none of the above is true, then three steps are required:

 #.
 The left-hand operand is evaluated to produce a variable.
 If the
-   evaluation completes abruptly, then so does the assignment expression, the right-hand operand is not evaluated, and the assignment does not occur.
+   evaluation completes abruptly, then so does the assignment expression.
+   In that case, the right-hand operand is not evaluated, and the assignment does not occur.

 #.
 If the evaluation completes normally, then the right-hand operand is
    evaluated.
-If the evaluation completes abruptly, then so does the assignment expression, and the assignment does not occur.
+If the evaluation completes abruptly, then so does the assignment expression.
+In that case, the assignment does not occur.

 #.
 If that evaluation completes normally, then the value of the right-hand
-   operand is converted to the type of the left-hand variable, and the result of the conversion is stored into the variable.
+   operand is converted to the type of the left-hand variable.
+In that case, the result of the conversion is stored into the variable.

 .. index::
    evaluation